-TOP MISSION OF ISRO
+TOP 9 MISSION’s OF ISRO in SPACE

 - After an agreement between India and the Soviet Union in 1972 the Aryabhatta was Launched in 19 April 1975 using a Kosmos-3M launch vehicle.
 This was India first man made (artificial) Indian satellite.
 This Spacecraft mass was 360 Kg(794 lb) which allowed the USSR to use Indian ports for tracking ships.

 - APPLE was a communication satellite with a C-Band transponder made by Indian Space Research Organisation.
 APPLE was launched in 19 June 1981 and the mission duration was 2 years, 3 months.
 This Spacecraft launch mass was 672 kg.